Rewrite (programming)

 A rewrite in computer programming is the act or result of re-implementing a large portion of existing functionality without re-use of its source code.
-When the rewrite is not using existing code at all, it is common to speak of a rewrite from scratch.
+When the rewrite uses no existing code at all, it is common to speak of a rewrite from scratch.

 Motivations

 A piece of software is typically rewritten when one or more of the following apply: